 Shop for cards on eBay using the linked listings below.
 The cards are listed in chronological order.

 This early basketball card marks a much more low-key existence for Dennis Rodman.
-Although he was drafted in 1986, Rodman did not get his first rookie card until 1988-89 Fleer.
+Although he was drafted in 1986, Rodman did not get his first rookie card until 1988-89 Fleer Basketball.
 The design is very plain and centering issues are a problem.

 Just like Dennis Rodman, 1993-94 Finest was a flashy and colorful creation that had never been seen before.
 Although shocking at first, collectors have grown to love both Finest and Rodman.
 The card image shows the huge difference that a change of scenery and a few years made for Rodman.
 The Refractor parallels are very popular.

 1996-97 Flair Showcase brought a level of quality that few brands could match.
 The images were well-chosen, the finish was clear and the card stock was above average.
 Each base card features multiple "Rows," so there are basically three base cards per player, each with a different image.
 The real appeal from this product is the Legacy parallel for each Row, which is numbered to 150 and shown second.

 The rare Jambalaya inserts are some of the most popular options from late-90s basketball sets.
 The die-cut design, unique name and long odds make this a top option among Dennis Rodman cards.
 The average card from the 15-card set is found 1:720 packs.

 Another rare insert that has seen values skyrocket, the Precious Metal Gems parallel in 1997-98 Metal Universe has few rivals in the collecting world.
 The main red version has a total print run of 90 and goes nicely with the Chicago Bulls jersey.
-There is also a green version which is limited to only 10 cards.
+There is also a green version limited to only 10 cards.

 Autographics marked a turning point in collecting and many years later, they still carry tremendous clout in the industry.
-The clean design pairs a image of Dennis Rodman with a blurred background, large Skybox seal and on-card signature.
+The clean design pairs an image of Dennis Rodman with a blurred background, a large Skybox seal and an on-card signature.
 The Century Marks parallel (#/100) is pictured below.